solana-foundation/developer-content/content/cookbook/programs/clock.md

 description: "Learn how to get the clock in a Solana program."
 ---

-Getting a clock can be done in two ways
+Getting a clock (ie, the current time) can be done in two ways:

 1. Passing `SYSVAR_CLOCK_PUBKEY` into an instruction
 2. Accessing Clock directly inside an instruction.